-- Cover up with clothing.
-Wear garments with a high neckline (or a bandana around the neck), long sleeves, and long pants. - Use a DEET-containing insect repellent (such as Off Deep Woods) on exposed skin AND permethrin, an insecticide, on clothing. - Avoid shiny jewelry and perfumed cosmetics, as they attract mosquitos. - Remain indoors at dusk or after dark. - If travelling on your own, choose accommodations with tidy grounds and air conditioning or with windows having well-fitting screens.
-Use mosquito netting elsewhere. - Check that bed netting has no holes or rips.
-Tuck netting under your mattress. - Avoid local preventatives.
+- Cover up with light, breathable clothing.
+Wear garments with a high neckline (or a bandana around the neck), long sleeves, long pants, socks, and outdoor shoes-not flip-flops or sandals.
+Though you might be a bit warm, avoiding mosquito bites will be your reward! - Use a DEET-containing insect repellent (such as "Deep Woods" Off) on exposed skin AND permethrin, an insecticide, on clothing. - Avoid shiny jewelry and perfumed cosmetics, as they attract mosquitos. - If travelling on your own, choose accommodations with tidy grounds and air conditioning or with windows having well-fitting screens.
+Use mosquito netting elsewhere.
+Check that the mosquito netting over your bed has no holes or rips.
+Tuck netting under your mattress. - Avoid local preventives.
 Many are unproven, such as mosquito coils or Avon Skin-So-Soft.
-While these are popular folklore insect repellents in the U.S., they perform poorly in scientific studies.
+While these are popular folklore insect repellents in the United States, they perform poorly in scientific studies.